mindspore-ai/docs/install/mindspore_ascend310_install_conda_en.md

 ## Configuring Environment Variables

-After MindSpore is installed, export runtime environment variables.
-In the following command, `/usr/local/Ascend` in `LOCAL_ASCEND=/usr/local/Ascend` indicates the installation path of the software package.
-Change it to the actual installation path.
+After MindSpore is installed, export Runtime-related environment variables.
+In the following command, `/usr/local/Ascend` in `LOCAL_ASCEND=/usr/local/Ascend` indicates the installation path of the software package, and you need to replace it as the actual installation path of the software package.

 ```bash
 # control log level.
 0-DEBUG, 1-INFO, 2-WARNING, 3-ERROR, 4-CRITICAL, default level is WARNING.